PyshkaPushka/totaxbot/ci_scripts/README.md

 # CI script

-In order to use this script correctly, you need to set wto env variable:
+In order to use that script correctly, you need to set two env variables:

-FILE_PATH - full file path to bot file you wuld like to upload to pythonanywere PYTHON_API_KEY - API key for pythoanywere access
+- FILE_PATH - The full path to bot python file you would like to upload to pythonanywere.com

+- PYTHON_API_KEY - API key for access the pythoanywere.com

-Please note, the uploaded bot should contain fully working code with telegram toke for TotahBotDev
+Please note, the uploaded file should contain fully working code with telegram token for TotahBotDev.